docker/docs/content/docker-hub/convert-account.md

 1. Ensure you have removed your user account from any company or teams or organizations.
 Also make sure that you have a new Docker ID before you convert an account.
 See the [Prerequisites](#prerequisites) section for details.

-2. In the top-right of Docker Hub, select your username and then from the drop-down menu, select **Account Settings**.
+2. In the top-right of Docker Hub, select your account name and then from the drop-down menu, select **Account Settings**.

 3. From the **Convert Account** tab, select **Convert to Organization**.